-The underground water system of Long Island has more than enough water for present and future water demands.
+The underground water system of Long Island has more than enough water for present and future water demands of the entire Island.
 However, saving water will ensure that our future generations will always have a safe and abundant water supply.

-In 2009, the Bethpage Water District continued to implement a water conservation program in order to minimize any unnecessary water use.
-The pumpage for 2009 was two percent more than in 2008.
+In 2011, the Bethpage Water District continued to implement a water conservation program in order to minimize any unnecessary water use.
+The pumpage for 2011 was 19 percent less than as in 2010.
+This can be contributed to the wetter and cooler summer in 2011.

-Residents of the District can also implement their own water conservation measures such as retrofitting plumbing fixtures with flow restrictors, modifying automatic lawn sprinklers to include rain sensors, repairing leaks in their homes, installing water conservation fixtures/appliances and maintaining a daily awareness of water conservation in their personal habits.
+Residents of the District can also implement their own water conservation measures such as retrofitting plumbing fixtures with flow restrictors, modifying automatic lawn sprinklers to include rain sensors, repairing leaks in the home, installing water conservation fixtures/appliances and maintaining a daily awareness of water conservation in their personal habits.